Sundsvalls Tidning

-Sundsvalls Tidning is a local morning newspaper published in Sundsvall, Sweden, which has been in circulation since 1841.
+Sundsvalls Tidning is a local morning newspaper published in Sundsvall, Sweden.
+It has been in circulation since 1841.

 History and profile

 Sundsvalls Tidning was first published in January 1841 with eight pages.
 The paper is based in Sundsvall and is a local morning publication.
 The owner of the paper was a family company with the same name until 1985 when it was acquired by the Gefle Dagblad company which has a liberal stance.
 In 1994 the Gefle Dagblad company became the sole owner of the paper.

-The company evolved later as MittMedia and owns seventeen newspapers, including Sundsvalls Tidning which has a liberal leaning.
+The company evolved to MittMedia and owns seventeen newspapers, including Sundsvalls Tidning which has a liberal leaning.

-In 2003 Sundsvalls Tidning acquired its local competitor Dagbladet Nya Samhället.
+In 2003, Sundsvalls Tidning acquired its local competitor, Dagbladet Nya Samhället.

 Sundsvalls Tidning was printed in broadsheet format until Spring 2005 when it switched to tabloid.
-The paper has a website which is updated twice daily and a tablet e-paper.
-In May 2013 the paper began to use the duplex serif and sans typefaces designed by Berton Hasbe.
+The paper has a website, which is updated twice daily, and a tablet e-paper.
+In May 2013, the paper began to use the duplex serif and sans typefaces designed by Berton Hasbe.

+The paper sold 29,600 copies in 2010.
 The circulation of Sundsvalls Tidning was 27,300 copies in 2012 and 25,400 copies in 2013.